Life is chock-full of worry. Indeed, since you made it to living, breathing adulthood, you're probably very good at it by now.

 So how do you find these blue-chip, dividend-paying winners?
 Well, that's the beauty of it -- many of them are hiding in plain sight.
 They are the venerable companies that have been around for years generating cash -- the ones you do business with every day.

 Still, if you need a nudge in the right direction, I author the Motley Fool Income Investor newsletter.
 There you'll find the best dividend growth and value opportunities available among top-quality companies today.
-If you click here to take a no-obligation free trial, you'll enjoy access to all of my past recommendations, which are beating the market while providing a 4.5% dividend yield.
-You'll also receive all of my special reports, including the recent Dividend Time Bombs.
+Click here to be my guest at the service free for 30 days.
+You'll enjoy access to all of my past recommendations, which are beating the market while providing a 4.5% dividend yield on average.

-These products are built around the philosophy that a low-risk, high-quality portfolio is the way to a bright, worry-free financial future.
+My research is built around the philosophy that a low-risk, high-quality portfolio is the way to a bright, worry-free financial future.
 We already have plenty of things to worry about, after all.
 We have bills to pay, lawns to water, and emails to answer.
 (Indeed, I just received a high priority message from General Salazar.
-The general's family has been forced into hiding by rebels, and he needs my bank account number in order to get their millions out of the country.
+The general's family has been forced into hiding by rebels, and he needs my bank account number to get their millions out of the country.
 Tragic, but I digress.)

 This article was originally published on July 18, 2005.
 It has been updated.

-Mathew Emmert wonders if throwing in his credit card number would help bring stability to the general's region.
+Mathew Emmert wonders whether throwing in his credit card number would help bring stability to the General's region.
 Perhaps not.
-He owns shares of Microsoft and is the chief analyst of Motley Fool Income Investor (Mathew, not General Salazar).
-Dell is a Motley Fool Stock Advisor recommendation.
-XM Satellite is a Motley Fool Rule Breakers recommendation.
-Microsoft is a Motley Fool Inside Value recommendation.
+He owns shares of Bank of America and is the chief analyst of Motley Fool Income Investor (Mathew, not General Salazar).
+3M is a Motley Fool Inside Value recommendation, and Bank of America is an Income Investor recommendation.
 The Fool has a foolproofdisclosure policy.